turingschool/curriculum-site/module4/projects/tech_challenges/index.md

 Technical challenges will either be solo or paired.

-After each challenge, students should track their reflections in a [GitHub Gist](https://gist.github.com/) that they will submit at the end of the week.
+After each challenge, students should track their reflections with their preferred note taking tool.

 <!-- COMMENTING OUT UNTIL WE DECIDED IF WE WANT TO KEEP DOING THIS SURVEY AND HOW OFTEN -->
 <!-- Students will also complete the [Technical Challenge Confidence Check](https://forms.gle/M24x2XisnkNGe35g8) survey at the beginning of the week and retake the survey at the end of the week to measure their progress. -->